Rejection is a growth opportunity

 Talking Points

 Claire's career began at fourteen - cleaning a row of 18 urinals at a local factory.
 Whilst the men continued their business' in her presence, she patiently stood to one side.
-She wasn't bothered at all, as the normalization of being treated differently - because she was a girl - had been drummed into her during her formative years.Diversity in the workplace is more than sex and colour.
+She wasn't bothered at all, as the normalization of being treated differently - because she was a girl - had been drummed into her during her formative years.Diversity Beyond the Surface: Unlocking Transformation Through Diverse Perspectives

 Claire's inspirational benefits to boardroom story from debauchery to ASX100 C suite saw her flaunt her rebellious streak to live up to the low expectations everyone had of her - before arriving where everyone predicted she would in prison.
 Only, she landed on the right side of the fence; a naive lone female prison officer working with over 200 males things got interesting and it wasn't just the prisoners who thought they'd have a play with the new girl!